ellickhou/AIAproject-FittingRoom/README.md

 </div>

 ### Human Parser Influence
-- Since GMM takes the original cloth on person as ground truth by using human parser to crop the cloth out from person image, we consider the higher mIoU human parsing network can achieve the better GMM result would be.
+- Since GMM takes the original clothing on person as ground truth by using human parser to crop the clothing out from person image, we premeditated the higher mIoU human parsing network can achieve the better GMM result would be.

 <div align="center">
  <img src="image/PI.png" width="350px" />